kichatik/pygame/README.md

 <p align="center"><img src="http://i.imgur.com/JyE27u3.gif"/></p>
-PyBlackjack 🎴
+🎴 PyBlackjack

-PyBlackjack is a modern, interactive Blackjack game built with Pygame.
-Play against the computer dealer and test your skills in this classic casino card game!
+Step into the world of casino excitement with PyBlackjack — a modern, interactive Blackjack game built with Pygame!
+Challenge the computer dealer, place strategic bets, and prove your skills without ever leaving your keyboard.

-Features
+🚀 Features

-Smooth 2D graphics and animations
+Smooth 2D graphics and animations for an immersive experience

-Fully implemented Blackjack rules: hit, stand, double down, and split
+Full Blackjack rules: hit, stand, double down, and split

-Betting system with interactive chips
+Interactive chip-based betting system

-Track wins, losses, and game statistics
+Track your wins, losses, and game stats

-Easy to expand and customize for your own projects
+Modular and easy to extend — perfect for learning or building your own card games

-How to Play
+🎮 How to Play

 Run the game using Python and Pygame.

 Place your bet using the chip buttons.

-Try to beat the dealer without going over 21!
+Beat the dealer without going over 21!

-Why This Project?
+🏆 Why Play PyBlackjack?

-Great for learning Python and Pygame
+Sharpen your Python and Pygame skills

-Demonstrates game loops, event handling, and UI design
+Learn about game loops, event handling, and UI design

-Open for contributions and improvements
+Open for contributions, enhancements, and creative tweaks

+⚡ Tech Stack

+Python

+Pygame

+Git for version control